 It was not until some 60 plus days of waiting across two summers that I achieved what I had come for.
 And then I got a run of four days in a row with the most incredible light.
 It was as if the universe was saying to me that we were just waiting to see if you were serious about what you were doing.
 And having worked out that I was it decided to throw in a few extra bonuses on top.

 This most beautiful part of the world will shortly be closed off to us all forever.
 Courtesy of what some call progress.
-And others call greed.
+And others attribute to too many people being on the planet.

 That place in the range will forever be incredibly special to me.
 It’s a place where I spent ten days in a row where the mercury exceeded 45 degrees.
 It’s a place where I sat out a cyclone.
 It’s a place where I got to watch a herd of brumbies at close quarters every day and a dingo that came right up to me one afternoon.
 It’s a place where I stepped over one of the world’s most deadly snakes wearing thongs and shorts one afternoon.